CyberT3C/siqi/README.md

 ## About The Project
 Creating a super simple task cli tool.

+My longterm goal is to build a simple cli tool which will store tasks in a `default.task` file in the current directory.
+Publish / Update tasks from default file into `README.md`.

+Also nice to have everything it git.
+Alot of the tools are using a databases or a special file format which make things just bloated or complitcated.
+That's why I am just using a simple .yaml notation

+I might end up loading every *.task file or make a config file for that but at the moment i dont even know if i will go that far with this.

+Initial thoughts:
 Project Management Tools are nice and super helpfull but they take alot of effort to setup and customize.
 Alot of the time the best way to star a project is by "just do it!".
 For that is like init git and create a readme.md file.
 I always end up bulding a todo.txt or todo.md or write the first todos as comments straight into my code file.
 To standardize this process i am creating this simple tool.
-If it will be handy, I will end up support integration to other tools with UI.

-Also nice to have everything it git.
-Alot of the tools are using a database or a special file format.
-Thats why i am just using a simple .yaml notation

-My longterm goal is to build a simple cli tool which will store tasks in a `default.task` file in the current directory.
-Publish / Update tasks from default file into `README.md`.
+Let's see if it will be handy and where the jorney takes me.

-PS: I want to learn rust and this is my project to do so.
+P.S.: I want to learn rust and this is my project to do so.
+P.P.S: This might be a do and forget forever project.
+Only the universe can tell if there will ever be a 1.0 release version.

 ### Built With